jeffwright13/pytest-insight/docs/STORAGE.md

 export PYTEST_INSIGHT_PROFILE=demo
 ```

+This is particularly useful in CI/CD environments like Jenkins jobs running in Docker containers, where you can set different profiles for different jobs.

 ## Simple File Exchange (SFE)

 The Simple File Exchange functionality allows importing and exporting test session data between different storage instances or applications.